Santorini: Minoan Akrotiri

 Many of the houses in Akrotiri are major structures, some of them three storeys high.
-Its streets, squares, and walls were preserved in the layers of ejecta, sometimes as tall as eight metres, indicating this was a major town.
-In many houses stone staircases are still intact, and they contain huge ceramic storage jars (pithoi), mills, and pottery.
-Noted archaeological remains found in Akrotiri are wall paintings or frescoes, which have kept their original colour well, as they were preserved under many metres of volcanic ash.
-The town also had a highly developed drainage system and, judging from the fine artwork, its citizens were clearly sophisticated and relatively wealthy people.
+Its streets, squares, and walls, sometimes as tall as eight metres, indicated that this was a major town; much is preserved in the layers of ejecta.
+The houses contain huge ceramic storage jars (pithoi), mills, and pottery, and many stone staircases are still intact.
+Noted archaeological remains found in Akrotiri are wall paintings or frescoes that have kept their original colour well, as they were preserved under many metres of volcanic ash.
+Judging from the fine artwork, its people were sophisticated and relatively wealthy.
+Among more complete frescoes found in one house are two antelopes painted with a confident calligraphic line, a man holding fish strung by their gills, a flotilla of pleasure boats that are accompanied by leaping dolphins, and a scene of women sitting in the shade of light canopies.
+Fragmentary wall-paintings found at one site are Minoan frescoes that depict "saffron-gatherers" offering crocus-stamens to a seated woman, perhaps a goddess important to the Akrotiri culture.
+The themes of the Akrotiri frescoes show no relationship to the typical content of the Classical Greek décor of 510 BC to 323 BC that depicts the Greek pantheon deities.

+The town also had a highly developed drainage system.
 Pipes with running water and water closets found at Akrotiri are the oldest such utilities discovered.
-The pipes run in twin systems, indicating that Therans used both hot and cold water supplies; the origin of the hot water probably was geothermic, given the volcano's proximity.
+The pipes run in twin systems, indicating that Therans used both hot and cold water supplies.
+The origin of the hot water they circulated in the town probably was geothermal, given the volcano's proximity.